Education

 Project Sponsor

 A project sponsor is a person who is responsible for managing the project.
 A project sponsor will be the project manager.
-A project sponsor will guide the entire project lifecycle, from the planning to the execution, and ensure that it reaches its goal or purpose.
+A project sponsor will guide the entire project lifecycle, from planning to execution, and ensure that it reaches its goal or purpose.

 The project sponsor should have a background in project management, and project management is an important part of any project.